 Visitors to the website need to stay in the chat box to communicate with a customer service representative since the conversation will be deleted if the chat box is closed.
 This detail can be bothersome when visitors have a poor internet connection or have to contact customer service support multiple times, and need to repeat their issues to different agents.

 In-app messaging is a modernized form of live chat because customers can enjoy an asynchronous form of communication.
 Not only can users send a message and then exit the app without deleting the conversation, but they can also receive push messages when an agent has responded to their inquiries.
 These notifications can provide relief to visitors because they will know the instant that their queries have been addressed which offers a much more efficient level of customer service automation.

 Messaging within an app or on a website gives customer service agents access to user information and history so users do not have to introduce themselves when they need assistance.
 Having this information not only speeds up the process of receiving help, but also allows agents to keep records of issues that customers had previously reported to customer service support.
 Since most customers do not want to repeat conversations like they would have with live chat, this feature makes the experience quicker and smoother.

 Additional Information about In-App Messaging vs. Live Chat

-For more information about the benefits of in-app messaging visit:
+For more information about the benefits of in-app messaging over live chat, visit: